 What Type of Agent Should I Be?

 Though most real estate agents choose this path as a full-time career, did you know that that’s far from the only option?
 Many also choose to become a part-time real estate agent or to just do real estate as a side hustle to make some extra money.
+See the most common real estate questions to see if you would feel comfortable answering them.
 If you aren’t positive that full-time real estate work is right for you, we’ve included some pros and cons for different options below.

 Like we mentioned above, becoming a part-time real estate agent is becoming a more popular choice for people who don’t want to commit to the hustle of a full-time gig.
 Part-time agents typically work on evenings and weekends, which is both the easiest schedule to fit around another 9-5 and is the time that most prospects are available for open houses.